harrycresswell/harry/content/writing/page-site-params.md

 Now, my *index.html* template no longer returns the title from my *_index.md* file.
 But instead returns the title from the *config.toml* file, where site settings are stored.

-`.Site.Title` is a pre-defined site variable, meaning it’s built-in to Hugo and serves a specific purpose: to return the title of your website.
+`.Site.Title` is a pre-defined site method, meaning it’s built-in to Hugo and serves a specific purpose: to return the title of your website, as defined in your configuration file.

-### Pre-defined Site variables
+### Site Methods are pre-defined

-Just like with Page variables, there are many more pre-defined Site variables you can use.
+Just like with Page Methods, there are many more pre-defined [Site Methods](https://gohugo.io/methods/site/) you can use.

-`.Site.baseURL`, for example, is reserved the root URL of your website.
+`.Site.baseURL`, for example, is returns the root URL of your website, as defined in the site configuration.
 You’ll find yourself using it to built absolute paths in your templates.

 Consider the following code found in the `<head>` of my personal site.